Drill Presses & Chucks

 Bench Drill Press

-Bench drill press with a replacement Jacobs chuck.
+10-inch bench drill press with a upgraded Jacobs chuck.
 Drill press exploded diagram.

 The magnetic-based work light was replaced with a fixed-base model.